skip to content

 00:05:26 - Nick Taylor

-Okay.
 Yeah.
-And putting it in the vector database would be super helpful if you wanted to develop some kind of search over time — not necessarily embedding a chat experience in your website, but you could have something like that.
+And I guess that the putting in the vector database would be super helpful if you wanted to develop some kind of search over time, or, you know, like, not, not necessarily embedding like a, a chat-like experience in your, in your website, but, but you could have something like that.

 00:09:26 - Anthony Campolo

-That's what I showed you last time.
-Our last episode, when we did the AI front end — I kind of did this in reverse, showing you that I had already used the tool to generate some summaries for your episodes.
+Like, you know, that's what I showed you last time.
+So, so our last episode when we did the AI frontend, that was, I kind of did this in reverse where I was showing you once I had already used that tool to generate some summaries for your episodes.
+We had done that.
 Oh, and actually I wanted to share this with you.

 00:09:41 - Nick Taylor